lmapii/practical-zephyr/02_devicetree/readme.md

-TODO: continue here

-• In a cell array a reference to another node will be expanded to that node’s phandle.
-References may be & followed by a node’s label or they may be & followed by a node’s full path in braces.
+• In a cell array a reference to another node will be expanded to that node's phandle.
+References may be & followed by a node's label or they may be & followed by a node's full path in braces.
 Example:

-Outside a cell array, a reference to another node will be expanded to that node’s full path.
+Outside a cell array, a reference to another node will be expanded to that node's full path.
 Example: aliases and chosen, but that is a special node. and in props: path = &{/ctrl-1}; TODO: see what it expands to?

 `zephyr/scripts/dts/python-devicetree/tests/test.dts`